-- HAV is a picornavirus,.
-It replicates in the liver, is excreted in bile and is then excreted in the faeces of infected persons for about 2 weeks before the onset of clinical illness and for up to 7 days after. - Hepatitis A virus is spread by the fecal-oral route, and outbreaks may be associated with contaminated food or water. - Humans appear to be the major natural hosts of hepatitis A virus. - The major mode of spread of hepatitis A is fecal-oral. transmission - HAV particles can be demonstrated in the faeces by electron microscopy.
+HAV is a picornavirus,.
+It replicates in the liver, is excreted in bile and is then excreted in the faeces of infected Can be transmitted: persons for about/2 weeks before the onset of /2linical symptoms illness and for up to /7 days after.

+- Hepatitis A virus is spread by the fecal-oral route, and outbreaks may be associated with contaminated food or water. - Humans appear to be the major natural hosts of hepatitis A virus. - The major mode of spread of hepatitis A is fecal-oral. transmission - HAV particles can be demonstrated in the faeces by electron microscopy.